Resettle to Vancouver

 I drag the suitcase across the uneven tiling of a subway station towards an elevator.
 It’s out of service.
 Shit.

 A little disappointed at the amount of baggage on us, but I know we couldn’t bring any less.
 Five years ago I was able to fit a vacuum bag of clothes, toiletries, and a digital camera with prime, zoom, and wide-angle lenses (along with my Diana Mini) into a single backpack.
-That’s all there was to my name, with exception of the two guitars and a winter coat at my mom’s house.
+That’s all there was to my name, with the exception of the two guitars and a winter coat at my mom’s house.
 This time we’ve got more clothes, more toiletries, and a few film cameras along with developed images and negatives.
 We’ve also got the final destination marked; no longer roaming freely across counties, no need to conserve every gram for mobility.

 Japan is our last mini-adventure for the foreseeable future.
 We’re less than a week away from our new home.

 Our hotel is clean, friendly, and uncomfortable.
 One would expect a capsule to have some sort of a door, if not an air-tight hatch.
-Alas, there isn’t as much privacy as I’d hoped for, though a significant improvement over four dozen bunk beds across Asia and the US I’ve slept on while travelling.
+Alas, there isn’t as much privacy as I’d hoped for, though a significant improvement over the four dozen bunk beds across Asia and the US I’ve slept on while travelling.

 Amidst all of the stress associated with an impending profound life change ahead, we are thrilled to be in Tokyo, as most tourists are.